Skip to main content

 Shorter quotes should be encased in “double quotation marks.”
 Quotes of three lines or longer should be separated from the main text by a line break before and after the quotation.
 Single quotation marks can be used when mentioning words such as ‘sloop,’ or the sentence ‘your looks longer than it is’, or as ‘scare-quotes’ to indicate technical, non-standard usage or cases where the word is being referred to as a word (i.e. the term ‘aesthetic’ has an interesting history).

-CITATIONS
+IN-TEXT CITATIONS

 Authors are asked to pay particular attention to the accuracy and correct presentation of citations.
-Each citation should be made parenthetically, including the name of the author, year and page number.
+Each in-text citation should be made parenthetically, including the name of the author, year and page number.
 For example:

-Horkheimer and Adorno (2002, 52).
+Horkheimer and Adorno (2002: 52).

 REFERENCES